BlastFM/GetShoutcastData/README.md

 See it in use at https://tweetcast.blastfm.net

-We are also getting images, based on the artist/track combination from our own Music Art API system
+We are also getting images, based on the artist/track combination from our own Music Art API system This is intended as an example of how you might get data from a stream and does not perfrom all of the functions needed for a player